nikolasburk/graphql-chat/README.md

 > **Note:** The CLI to manage your Graphcool project is currently in beta.

 Once the Graphcool CLI is installed, you can use the [`graphcool init`](https://docs-next.graph.cool/reference/basics/cli-zboghez5go#graphcool-init) command to create your GraphQL server.
 You need to invoke the command from inside the `graphcool` directory.
-It'll then use the existing [project definition](https://docs-next.graph.cool/reference/basics/project-configuration-opheidaix3#project-definition) (`graphcool.yml` and all related files) to create your project.
+It'll then use the existing [project definition](https://docs-next.graph.cool/reference/basics/project-configuration-opheidaix3#project-definition) (`graphcool.yml` and all related files) to create your project:

 ```sh
 cd graphcool